-There is a slight increased risk of developing cancer later in life after X-ray exposure.
+There is a slightly increased risk of developing cancer later in life after X-ray exposure.
 X-rays have also been linked to cataracts in the eyes and skin burns, but only at extremely high levels of radiation.

 Things that are risk factors for X-ray damage include:

 - Being female (women have a slightly higher lifetime risk than men for developing radiation-associated cancer)

 Things you can do to reduce radiation risks from X-rays: